 Once you live in Mexico awhile, playing your old music can seem just.... wrong.
 Listening to my standard fare of alternative rock only provoked unwelcome nostalgia.
-What I decided I needed was a new soundtrack to my new life.
+I needed a new soundtrack for my new life.

 Music has remained very important to me.
-When you're single and often have no one to play off of, nothing else can change your mood so instantaneously.
+When you're single and often have no one to play off of, nothing can change your mood so instantaneously.
+Like Spotify says in it’s ad, music can tame the beast in you…or unleash it.
+It's my date many a night.

 Surprisingly, Mexican music has an awful lot of German polka influence.
 I'm not a big accordion fan.